 The proposed project would not impact any present, proposed, or potential unit of the National Wild and Scenic Rivers System.
+The Wild and Scenic Rivers Act does not apply.

 5.9.9.
 Coastal Barrier Resources

 The Coastal Barrier Resources Act does not apply.